The Amorites (2 of 2)

 More importantly, he did not manage to make his newly conquered people love him, or his successor.

-As had been demonstrated several times before, Sumer would only unite behind a Lugal they admired and respected.
+been demonstrated several times before, Sumer would only unite behind a Lugal they admired and respected.
 Try to force them and they would only revolt.

 By the time Hammurabi was finished conquering his empire, he had spent the last fourteen years of his reign almost continually fighting wars.